TheGoodFella/FBot/README.md

 # FBot
-a bot that publics content following a schedule
+a bot that posts content on Facebook following a schedule